AOL/ YAHOO 9 best practices for email deliverability

 Each ISP has its own sender guidelines and anti-spam policy.
 It’s worth knowing them and put them into practice especially while sending large email volumes – international in particular.
 Where exactly your messages are going to be placed in the mailbox matters most.
 This is another article from the series “How to optimize email deliverability – Good Practices by EmailLabs” in the context of each individual provider.
 In this episode, we’re discussing Yahoo! and AOL.

 Two areas determine the effectiveness of email marketing.
 Effective message with catchy content and technical matters that guarantee better deliverability.
-While e-mail content is more frequently discussed topic than email deliverability, it also requires constant optimization.
+While email content is more frequently discussed topic than email deliverability, it also requires constant optimization.

 From a business point of view, however, it is more important than the project itself.
 Even the most creatively prepared mailing won’t bring expected results if it doesn’t reach the inbox, but be placed in SPAM folder.
 One way to prevent this is to match email performance to very strict requirements of mailbox providers.
 But to properly apply them, you must know them and have an infrastructure that allows you to customize the entire process.
-We present 9 rules that allow you to optimize the email deliveralbility in Yahoo! and AOL.
+We present 9 rules that allow you to optimize the email deliverability in Yahoo! and AOL.

-In email marketing, the quality of contact database has sigificant impact on financial results, as well as on the reputation.
+In email marketing, the quality of contact database has significant impact on financial results, as well as on the reputation.
 Therefore, remember to send messages only to recipients who really want it.
 Do not buy databases, as you cannot be absolutely sure whether they were gathered according to the recommended techniques.
 It’s best to grow your own email list by opt-in consent method (obtaining subscription consents).
 Besides the fact that the database collected in this way is legally secure, it is also more effective – subscribers who opt-in to the contact mailing lists by their own, show more engagement in relation to incoming emails and report spam or abuse complaints less often.
 This could increase your chances of reaching the inbox.

 Applying good practices for collecting email addresses to your contact list is one thing, but it is equally important to take care of database hygiene, i.e. regular removal of inactive subscribers.
 However, before you cross them out of your list, try to regain their attention.
 Identify when normally your recipients stop engaging with your email and send them a message to catch their attention.
 When there’s still no involvement, try to send them a re-confirmation email.
 Only if there’s no reaction, add their email addresses to your suppression list.